grafana/tutorials/content/tutorials/build-a-data-source-backend-plugin.md

 1. Restart your Grafana instance.
 1. Open Grafana in your web browser.
 1. Navigate via the side-menu to Configuration -> Data Sources.
-1. Click on the _Add data source_ button.
+1. Click **Add data source**.
 1. Find your newly created plugin and select it.
 1. Enter a suitable name and then click the _Save & Test_ button (ignores any errors reported for now).

-At this point you should have a newly created data source instance of your plugin, and it should be ready to use in a dashboard:
+You now have a new data source instance of your plugin that is ready to use in a dashboard:

 1. Navigate via the side-menu to Create -> Dashboard.
 1. Click on _Add new panel_.